One Source of Train Times and Fares for All

 No, that is one thing that is still left to the individual train companies.

 Once you've picked your journey and checked the fare, choose "Buy a Ticket" and a drop down menu with live links to all the train companies will appear.
 You can sign up and use your credit or debit card to buy your tickets directly from the train company websites.
-Make sure you note down the details of your selected journey and fare because, once you click on a train operator's link, it will disappear.
+Make sure you note down the details of your selected journey and fare because, once you click on a train operator's link, those details will disappear and you will have to enter them again on the train operator's website.

 Now here is the good news - any of the train operators that participate in National Rail can sell you a ticket for any journey, whether they operate that service or not.
 So, once you have used the National Rail Enquiries website, all the hard work is done.